 The only team to receive two race entries in the LMP2 class is United Autosports, which will run one of its ELMS Orecas in addition to its already-confirmed WEC car.

-DragonSpeed team principal Elton Julian told Sportscar365 that it’s “always disappointing” when one of their cars doesn’t make the entry but admitted it was a “very competitive field of high-quality entries of varying commitments to ACO-run championships.”
+DragonSpeed team principal Elton Julian told Sportscar365 that it’s “always disappointing” when one of his cars doesn’t make the entry but admitted it was a “very competitive field of high-quality entries of varying commitments to ACO-run championships.”

 “Let’s hope that with the integration between both championships, those full-time in the IMSA have equal consideration,” Julian added.